An active student from the Golden State, Arielle Singer found many opportunities to shine at Union, especially in her Minerva House.

 She jumped right in, serving as a first-year student rep at her Minerva, Wold House, immediately after arriving on campus, then becoming co-chair of the Wold House Council in the spring.
 As such, she oversees programming at this Minerva House, one of seven on campus.

 Among the initiatives she helped coordinate at Wold were fall programs devoted to life as a first-year.
-Events focused on introducing the newest Union students to key aspects of college life through informal meetings with staff from Residential Life, the Becker Career Center, the Dean of First Years Office and Schaffer Library.
+Events focused on introducing the newest Union students to key aspects of college life through informal meetings with staff from Residential Life, the Career Center in Becker Hall, the Dean of First Years Office and Schaffer Library.

 Winter brought a flurry of gatherings based on “secret talents” of staff and faculty, while spring ushered in a High Tea with Religious Studies Professor Peter Bedford, a discussion by Political Science Professor Brad Hays on the rise of “zombie politics,” and a talk about the earthquake in Kathmandu and Nepali culture and history.